Pacific Preschool Philosophy and Curriculum

 Children are individually greeted at the gate and helped to settle in for morning activities.
 We ask parents to help make the transition from home to school as easy as possible for their children by making goodbyes brief.
 Assure your child that you will return soon.

 At circle time, we gather as a group.
 We take notice of the weather.
 The teachers use circle time to introduce new concepts, vocabulary and materials.
 We often incorporate Montessori lessons and materials into our circle time.
 Children are encouraged to participate fully.
 Music is a key part of circle time; the children learn many songs and fingerplays.
 We also enjoy movement activities for body awareness and muscle development.

 This time is the important core of the preschool day.
-The children choose activities from the shelves and work individually or in small groups.
+The children choose activities and work individually or in small groups, inside or outside.
 The teachers help children find activities and present lessons demonstrating the use of classroom materials.
 Children are introduced to work with numbers and letters.
 The children may choose manipulative materials from any of the following areas: literacy development, art, mathematics, music, gardening, practical life, reading, science, and sensorial development.

 Two healthy snacks/meals are served each day as part of our award-winning FoodLab program.
 Morning breakfast is available to the students in the morning if they are hungry.
 This is not intended as a substitute for breakfast at home.
 In addition, students join the kindergarteners in the school cafeteria for an early lunch.
 This lunch menu consists of a protein, a grain, fruits, vegetables, and milk.
 All fruits, vegetables, and milk are organic whenever possible.